Search

 Fire protection equipment is inspected per Fire Code

-Contractors are briefed about emergency response plans
+Contractors and other individuals on site are briefed about emergency response plans

 The plan establishes a command post and ensures: